Inferring Stellar Densities with Flexible Models I: The Distribution of RR Lyrae in the Milky Way with $\textit{Gaia}$ DR3: RR Lyrae Sample

 We present the sky distribution of our sample in Galactic coordinates ($l,b$) in Figure \ref{fig:sky}.
-The top panel shows the log density of RRL for the entire sample.
-The LMC and SMC appear as two blobs in the region $30^{\circ}<l<90^{\circ}$ and $b\approx -30^{\circ}$.
-As these are major structures in the sample which we do not include as part of the Milky Way's halo, we remove them from our sample.
-The simplest way to remove them from the sample without complicated selection function effects from distance uncertainties is a cut in right ascension (RA) and declination (DEC).
-We remove stars with RA<110$\rm{^{\circ}}$ and DEC <-55$\rm{^{\circ}}$.
-The sky distribution of the resulting 105,325 RRL is shown in the middle panel of Figure \ref{fig:sky}.
+To remove contamination from the two most massive dwarf galaxies orbiting the Milky Way, the LMC and SMC, we remove stars with $\mathrm{RA}<110^{\circ}$ and $\mathrm{Dec.}<-55^{\circ}$.
+This is the simplest way to remove these major structures from the sample without complicated selection function effects from distance uncertainties.
+The sky distribution of the resulting 102,761 RRL is shown in the top panel of Figure \ref{fig:sky}.

-The bottom panels of Figure \ref{fig:sky} shows the sky distribution of our final sample colored by the observed G magnitude.
-The Sagittarius dwarf galaxy stream is visible as a streak of stars with high G magnitudes passing vertically through the Galactic center at $(l,b) = (0,0)^{\circ}.$ However, as this is much lower density than the XMCs we do not find it necessary to remove from the sample.
-Along the disk plane at $b=0^{\circ}$, high levels of dust extinction cause higher G magnitudes as well as gaps in the RR Lyrae distribution.
+The bottom panel of Figure \ref{fig:sky} shows the sky distribution of our final sample colored by the observed G magnitude.
+The Sagittarius dwarf galaxy stream is visible as a streak of stars with high G magnitudes passing vertically through the Galactic center at $(l,b) = (0,0)^{\circ}.$ However, as this is much lower density than the LMC and SMC we do not find it necessary to remove from the sample.
+Along the disk plane at $b=0^{\circ}$, high levels of dust extinction cause higher G magnitudes as well as gaps in the RRL distribution.
 We account for this effect in our selection function which is described in the following Section.